dangarcar/olimpiadas-teleco/README.md

 # olimpiadas-teleco
 This project uses two esp32 with LoRa for measuring and analyzing air quality data with PMS5003 and MiCS-6814 sensors.
+It stores its data in an SQLite3 database in an SD Card.

 This project works as this diagram shows:
 ![Project connections diagram](resources/diagram.png)